Cristian Gonzáles: Persib Bandung

 On 30 January 2009, Persib Bandung management announced that they had recruited Gonzáles with remission from PSSI chairman Nurdin Halid.
 Gonzáles was contracted as a loan from Persik Kediri and was paid 60 million rupiahs per month by Persib Bandung.

 He debuted as a starter in the Super League for Persib against Persipura Jayapura in a 1–1 draw thanks to a goal he scored.
 In 2008, he played 16 times in the League and scored 14 goals, making Gonzáles a top scorer in the Super League.

 After his contract at Persik Kediri expired, he was immediately hired by Persib Bandung.
 In the 2009–10 pre-season, he scored a goal for Persib in the East Java Government Cup.
 In the 2009–10 season, he scored 51 goals.

 Persisam Putra Samarinda

 In September 2011, Gonzáles signed a year contract with Persisam Putra Samarinda.
 He made his league debut on 4 December 2011 in a match against PSAP Sigli.
 4 December 2011, Gonzáles scored his first goal for Persisam Putra Samarinda in the 32nd minute at the Harapan Bangsa Stadium, Banda Aceh.

-Arema FC
+Arema Cronus

 After his contract at Persisam Samarinda expired.
 He joined Arema Cronus and wore number 10.
 Gonzáles made his league debut on 9 January 2013 in a match against Persidafon Dafonsoro.
 On 9 January 2013, Gonzáles scored his first goal for Arema in the 9th minute at the Kanjuruhan Stadium, Malang.